A Bottle of Bath Wash.

 Here are a few ways that I have found to make an attitude adjustment.

-Look up to God Realize how much He loves me and does for me eve.
+Look up to God Realize how much He loves me and does for me.
 Thank Him for all the blessings He has given me even when I don’t deserve it.

 Look around at all those who are serving with me.
 This would include associates, widowed pastors/spouses, retired ministers, and their spouse.
-Be sure to give each of these at least a handwritten card or a small gift.
+Send a handwritten card or note expressing your appreciation for them and what they do.
 Remember that joy comes in giving more than in receiving.

 Remember those who have paved the way for me.
 Write a note to the pastors and wives in my life that have encouraged me along the way.